 Different roles include the bully, victim, bully-victim, and bystander.
 However, these roles aren’t always clear-cut.
 For example, bully-victims are people who are victims, but also bully others.
 Bystanders observe an act of bullying happening to someone else.

-Regardless of what role a person plays, being involved in bullying both online and offline is connected with certain negative psychological, social and academic consequences.
-Examples include: low self-esteem, trouble with relationships and less success in school.
+Regardless of what role a person plays, being involved in bullying both online and offline is connected with certain negative psychological, social, and academic consequences, including low self-esteem, trouble with sleeping, relationships problems, depression, and less success in school.